-I'm a sociologist by training, with a final year of law school to survive.
+I'm a sociologist by training, with a law degree to boot.
 Posts on this blog will be of a mixed nature and hopefully entertaining to some.
 Included: some sarcasm, some serious, some silly, some medical-ish, some educational-ish, some just for the sake of saying something other folks might not be willing to say.
-I'm lucky to be one of the bloggers over at http://toentertainathought.com.
-Also, find my Academia.edu page at: http://jfku.academia.edu/NicholasGibson
+Also, find my Academia.edu page at: http://ucberkeley.academia.edu/NicholasGibson

 Grew up in the San Francisco Bay Area.
 Richmond, El Cerrito, Berkeley, Oakland.
 My time now is mostly spent getting better at being a person, refining my time management skills, trying to read normal people books and articles, and learning how to be a force for good.